Thomas Peers Williams: Career

 In 1820, he became an MP for the constituency of Great Marlow (usually known as Marlow).
 The seat had been held by his grandfather from 1790 until his death in 1802 when his own father took up the seat, serving until his death in 1832.
 Williams retired in 1868 after serving 48 years.
 In the last year, he was Father of the House of Commons from December 1867, succeeding Henry Cecil Lowther who had entered the House in 1812 and retired as MP in 1867.
 His eldest son, Owen Lewis Cope Williams, also served as MP for Great Marlow 1880 from 1885, the fourth generation of his family to hold the Great Marlow seat with intervals, from 1790 until 1885, nearly a hundred years.

+He was commissioned as a Captain in the Royal Anglesey Light Infantry Militia on 10 April 1835, and was promoted to Lieutenant-Colonel Commandant on 10 March 1853.

 Williams' family gradually released their hold on the copper industry and, today, are chiefly remembered as owners of the Craig-y-don estate, Members of Parliament, and the founders of banks.